Biochemistry: Proteins

 Ingested proteins are usually broken up into single amino acids or dipeptides in the small intestine and then absorbed.
 They can then be joined to form new proteins.
 Intermediate products of glycolysis, the citric acid cycle, and the pentose phosphate pathway can be used to form all twenty amino acids, and most bacteria and plants possess all the necessary enzymes to synthesize them.
 Humans and other mammals, however, can synthesize only half of them.
 They cannot synthesize isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Because they must be ingested, these are the essential amino acids.
 Mammals do possess the enzymes to synthesize alanine, asparagine, aspartate, cysteine, glutamate, glutamine, glycine, proline, serine, and tyrosine, the nonessential amino acids.
 While they can synthesize arginine and histidine, they cannot produce it in sufficient amounts for young, growing animals, and so these are often considered essential amino acids.

 If the amino group is removed from an amino acid, it leaves behind a carbon skeleton called an α-keto acid.
 Enzymes called transaminases can easily transfer the amino group from one amino acid (making it an α-keto acid) to another α-keto acid (making it an amino acid).
 This is important in the biosynthesis of amino acids, as for many of the pathways, intermediates from other biochemical pathways are converted to the α-keto acid skeleton, and then an amino group is added, often via transamination.
 The amino acids may then be linked together to form a protein.

 A similar process is used to break down proteins.
 It is first hydrolyzed into its component amino acids.
 Free ammonia (NH3), existing as the ammonium ion (NH4+) in blood, is toxic to life forms.
 A suitable method for excreting it must therefore exist.
 Different tactics have evolved in different animals, depending on the animals' needs.
 Unicellular organisms release the ammonia into the environment.
-Likewise, bony fish can release the ammonia into the water where it is quickly diluted.
-In general, mammals convert the ammonia into urea, via the urea cycle.
+Likewise, bony fish can release ammonia into the water where it is quickly diluted.
+In general, mammals convert ammonia into urea, via the urea cycle.